Spiced Beef Kebabs with Lemon and Herbs

 Well, I might as well say it.
 If there was ever a food that resembled a turd, this is it.
 Seriously.

 We're still awaiting the arrival of our quarter-of-a-steer that we just purchased from a local farm, so I was very happy to find grass-fed, organic ground beef on sale at a local market for $3.40 a pound.
 Score!
-I think I cleaned our their entire supply.
+I think I cleaned out their entire supply.

-Hence the ground beef recipe.
+Hence, the ground beef recipe.

 And in the name of all things fresh and summery, this recipe is just that.
 Refreshing and perky — especially for being beef.